REVIEW OF THE OWNERSHIP RESPONSIBILITY FOR THE TOWN WELLS

 ‘There will be a presumption in favour of the conservation and enhancement of the significance of heritage assets and their settings.
 The Historic Environment and its Heritage Assets and their settings will be conserved and enhanced in a manner appropriate to their significance for their heritage value; their important contribution to local character, distinctiveness and sense of place; and to wider social, cultural and environmental benefits'.

-1.5 Previous attempts by the Society to establish a strategy for continued appropriate repair, maintenance, better interpretation and improvements to the immediate surroundings, have failed due to the lack of any registered ownership of the wells.
-This Review presents the case for ownership by Ribble Valley Borough Council (the Authority) to be accepted for the following reasons:
+Previous attempts by the Society to establish a strategy for continued appropriate repair, maintenance, better interpretation and improvements to the immediate surroundings, have failed due to the lack of any registered ownership of the wells.
+This current review presents the case for ownership by Ribble Valley Borough Council (the Authority) to be accepted for the following reasons:

-refurbishment work attracting any grant aid.
+refurbishment work attracting any grant aid from potential funders such as Heritage Lottery Fund, The Duchy of Lancaster Benevolent Fund, .
 Given the stated lack of funds within the Authority – for the foreseeable future - to arrest the deterioration of the Wells they are in and effectively condemned to a slow and unseemly dereliction.

 2.0 Meetings of the Society’s Wells Working Group (WWG)